-Despite the fact that the Downpayment Toward Equity Act has the potential to positively impact a large number of people and families, it is critical to be aware of certain potential constraints and difficulties.
+The Downpayment Toward Equity Act has the potential to positively impact a large number of people and families.
+However, it is critical to be aware of certain potential constraints and difficulties.

 First of all, the program relies on financing, therefore not everyone who qualifies will get a grant.
 Once you’ve established your eligibility, you must move swiftly because money may soon run out in high-demand locations.

-The $25,000 incentive may be insufficient for potential buyers in upscale locations where housing costs are rising quickly; according to some opponents.
+The $25,000 incentive may be insufficient for potential buyers in upscale locations where housing costs are rising quickly.
 Homebuyers in these situations could still find it difficult to save for a down payment.
-This means they would need to look into other options for financial support.
+This means they would need to look into other assistance options for financial support.
 Employer-sponsored homeownership programs or local housing programs are some alternatives.